Livingston Stone: Recognitions and honors

 In 1883, Stone was recognized in the annual report for the Smithsonian Institution for contributing fish, bird, and specimens, as well as models of fish culture apparatuses.
 That same year, Stone received a diploma signifying honor at the International Fisheries Exhibition, signed by the Prince of Wales.
 Stone's work was recognized in articles in the Overland Monthly magazine, and the Sacramento Record Union newspapers in 1875, and 1880, respectively.
 In 1874, his hatchery was mentioned briefly in a San Francisco Bulletin article by Sierra Club founder John Muir, who had previously visited the Baird hatchery earlier that year.
 In 1880, Stone attended the World's Fair in Berlin Germany, as part of the United States exhibit of fishes and fish culture.
 Stone was a featured speaker at multiple conventions and conferences, notably he presented a paper on fish culture to the National Fisheries Congress in 1898.

 Stone was also recommended for the position of U.S. Fisheries Commissioner in 1887, after Baird's death.
 Stone declined the position though, as he wished to continue a life primarily outdoors.
 In 1872, Stone was named the U.S. Deputy Fish Commissioner, and in 1890, he was deemed America's Senior Fish Culturist.

 Aside from Stone's many achievements in fisheries, he was also a recognized chess player.
 In 1990, Stone won a chess match against Frank J. Marshall in a tournament.
 Marshall later went on to become the U.S. Chess Champion for 27 years.

 Death and legacy

 Personnel at the Livingston Stone Fish Hatchery on the Sacramento River spawn winter run Chinook salmon.
-Photo taken by Laura Mahoney of U.S. Fish and Wildlife Service in 2021.

-Stone died in 1912 in Pittsburg PA.
-He was transported back to Cambridge, MA, where he was buried at the Mt.
+Stone died on December 24, 1912, in Pittsburgh.
+His body was transported back to Cambridge, Massachusetts, where he was buried at the Mt.
 Auburn Cemetery.

 In 1989, the American Fisheries Society indoctrinated Livingston Stone into the National Fish Culture Hall of Fame (Spearfish, South Dakota).
-To further commemorate Stone's contributions, a federal fish hatchery near Redding, CA, was re-named the Livingston Stone National Fish Hatchery.
+To further commemorate Stone's contributions, a federal fish hatchery near Redding, CA, was renamed the Livingston Stone National Fish Hatchery.

 The impacts of Stone's work can still be seen in fisheries and fish culture throughout the world; supplementing salmon runs through hatchery rearing and egg distribution are common practices.
 Shad populations introduced by Stone persist in California, and rainbow trout have become the most commonly stocked game fish throughout the United States.